Shafie247/PaymentIntentsIntegration/README.md

-Client side code: app.js
+Client side code can be found under app.js

 To get it up and running input
 //npm install
 //npm start

 Once npm is up and running navigate to localhost:3000

-Server side code: server.js
-To get it up and running input
+Server side code can be found in the folder server.js To get it up and running input
 //npm install
 //npm run start-backend

-Environment variable used to store both the public and secert key, this can be viewed/updated in .env

-Ensure stripe is installed with -> npm install --save stripe

 Once you have localhost3000 up and running and it's communicating with the server side code, it's time to run 3 test scenarios:

 1. Integration handles payments that don't require authentication -> Run 4242424242424242 in card details, plus any digits for MM/YY + CVC
 2. Integration handles payments that require authentication -> Run 4000002500003155 in card details, plus any digits for MM/YY + CVC
 3. Your integration handles card declines codes like insufficient funds -> Run 4000000000009995 in card details, plus any digits for MM/YY + CVC

+Additional Notes:

+Environment variable used to store both the public and secert key, this can be viewed/updated in .env

+Ensure stripe is installed with -> npm install --save stripe

 Webhook: